-If your business owns vehicles that are provided to either you or employees of your business, then you must take down the odometer reading on 31 March 2020 and have the driver sign the declaration (click here to download).
+If your business owns vehicles that are provided to either you or employees of your business, then you must take down the odometer reading on 31 March 2021 and have the driver sign the declaration (click here).
 There must be a separate declaration for each vehicle that your business has owned during the year.
 (This includes vehicles sold during the FBT year.).

 Entertainment potentially includes meals provided to employees, including Friday night drinks.
 It also includes accommodation, tickets to events, golf and gym memberships, the provision of gifts or gift cards etc. These need to be looked at closely.
 These items need to be correctly recorded as entertainment (and no GST claimed) in your files.
 Please advise us if you have any entertainment to be reviewed.

 If your business has provided any of these, then please provide us with the details.

 Debt Waiver Fringe Benefit: The waiving or forgiving of an employee’s debt to the employer.